egel-lang/aoc-2022/README.md

 These are the Advent of Code 2022 Egel code solutions.

-The daily input files are stored in 'input.txt' files.
-Solutions to the two tasks are often called 'task1.eg' and 'task2.eg'.
+The daily input files are stored in `input.txt` files.
+Solutions to the two tasks are often called `task1.eg` and `task2.eg`.

 All scripts take their input from standard in.
 To run a